codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. Does Codefresh support all Git providers?**
 A. At the time of writing, Codefresh supports GitHub.
 We are working to quickly extend support to GitLab and Bitbucket.
 Stay tuned.

 **Q. What are the browser requirements for the Codefresh UI?**

-A. Officially we support the latest version of the Chrome browser.
-Any browser released in the last 2 years should work without any major issues.
+A. Officially, we support the latest version of the Chrome browser.
+Any browser released in the last couple of years should work without major issues.
 The following browser versions are **NOT** supported:

 {: .table .table-bordered .table-hover}